cfiltnlp/IWN-En/README.md

 We acknowledge the lexicographers from CFILT lab who created this data by manually linking English and Hindi Wordnet synsets alogn with the engineers/researchers who enabled the data curation.

 ### Recent Updates
+* Version 1.0: IWN-EN release with Assamese, Bodo, Kashmiri, Konkani, Manipuri, Marathi, Nepali, Oriya, and Sanskrit synsets.
+All IWN synset linkages are now present here (to English Wordnet).
-* Version 0.5: IWN-EN release with Hindi, Bengali, Gujarati, Kannada, Malayalam, Punjabi, Tamil, Telugu and Urdu Wordnet synsets
+* Version 0.5: IWN-EN release with Hindi, Bengali, Gujarati, Kannada, Malayalam, Punjabi, Tamil, Telugu and Urdu Wordnet synsets.
 * Version 0.0.1: IWN-EN initial release with Hindi Wordnet and English Wordnet mapping.

 ## Usage